interdiscount/github-actions-update-frontend-scs-repository/README.md

 # Update scs-frontend-config git repository
-Updates the image tag of msp dev in scs-supercard-frontend-config repo
+Updates the image tag of msp or telesales dev in scs-supercard-frontend-config or scs-telesales-config repo

 ## Inputs